kevinrutledge/sheq4/docs/README.md

 **Evaluation** covers interpretation.
 Walking the AST, applying closures, calling primitives.
 Environment extension for lexical scoping.

 **Walkthrough** traces `{{lambda (x) : {+ x 1} 2}` from start to finish.
 Every step, every function call, every pointer chase.
 See how the pieces connect.

+**Resources** provides external references if the docs aren't clear.
+Focused links to tutorials and man pages for C syntax, patterns, and concepts.